Just a quick post today - I'm trying to get organized around my house (so far, My House is winning).

 My hubby and Little K both have a Sweet Tooth (or 2), so I did some baking.

-recipe is from Paula Dean.
+First there was a Peach Tart.
+This recipe is from Paula Dean.
 I used Strawberry Jam for the glaze because it's what I had in the fridge.
 Other than that small change - I followed the recipe as is (I know, hard to believe - right!).

 I also made a small Peach Custard with the extra ingredients that didn't fit into the tart pan.
 It's basically the Peach Tart without the crust.
 I'm not a big custard fan, and really didn't think I would like it without the yummy butter crust, but it was really good.
 Smooth and Silky.